Follow my blog with Bloglovin

 Have a car and like to drive?
 Check with your state to see if they reimburse drivers to take Medicaid recipients to appointments.
 A long trip to another town for specialty care gets you out with someone new, gives you both a change of scenery, and you get a check for doing it.

 Your hospital uses volunteers.
 Greet visitors, help them find their way, work at the gift shop, or play piano for the people there.
-Local charities do, as well as churches and schools.
+Local charities need help, as well as churches and schools.
 See if that community dinner, thrift shop or food pantry needs a hand.
-Nursing homes love visitors too, especially musical or entertaining ones.
+Don’t forget, nursing homes love visitors too, especially musical or entertaining ones.
 Put on a musical program at one near you.

 3–Join a group.

-Follow your interests and find a group involved with one.
+Follow your interests and find groups that speak to them.
 Kiwanis is a big deal in my area, with loads of events to organize and put on, to raise money for scholarships.
 Church groups, garden clubs, historical societies, craft or book clubs all get you out among people who are interested in something you might like.
 Join a big national one if you like, as long as it has a local chapter, like the American Legion or the Daughters of the American Revolution.

 4–Work for your local government.

 Get involved at the library, helping out with events or even getting on the board.
-Get onto the school board or zoning board.
-Help out with parks, cemeteries or gardening on those traffic islands and plantings around town.
+Run for the school board or zoning board.
+Maybe you could help out with parks, cemeteries or gardening on those traffic islands and plantings around town.
 You might even get paid a little.
+Certainly you’ll learn new things by getting involved.

 Get out the paper again and find out when and where the games are played, be they school or community or professional.
 Go to a sports bar and watch a big but distant event.
 I once watched a Super Bowl at Hooters with a coworker.
 (We didn’t have to drink and had a nice dinner too.)
 It was instant bonding with the crowd, pulling for the locally favored team!